 Currently the company has at least seven angel investors, including the three already mentioned, and raised $6 million in its last round. vArmour plans to come out of stealth this fall.

 Palo Alto Networks™ is the network security company.
-Its next-generation firewalls enable unprecedented visibility and granular policy control of applications and content – by user, not just IP address – at up to 20Gbps with no ... read more »
+Its next-generation firewalls enable unprecedented visibility and granular policy control of applications and content – by user, not ...
+All Palo Alto Networks news »